tethysapp/Met-Data-Explorer/docs/MDE.rst

 MDE Overview
 ************

-WDE is an open-source web application providing users with the functionalities of data discovery, data access, data visualization, and data downloading from any Information System that makes available water data in WaterML format through WaterOneFlow web services.
+MDE is an open-source web application providing users with the functionalities of data discovery, data access, data visualization, and data downloading from any Information System that makes available water data in WaterML format through WaterOneFlow web services.
-WDE  can be installed by any organization and requires minimal server space.
+MDE  can be installed by any organization and requires minimal server space.

 The MDE is an open-source web application for visualizing meteorological gridded data.
 Utilizing TDS to serve the data, the app allows you to organize and save datafiles with the specific variables and dimensions that you need, visualize the data in a